Perspective | Clemson’s struggles show how hollow ACC football remains

-The list goes on: North Carolina, the preseason favorite to face Clemson in the ACC championship game,.opened the season by losing at Virginia Tech and then was hammered this past Saturday by Georgia Tech.
+The list goes on: North Carolina, the preseason favorite to face Clemson in the ACC championship game, opened the season by losing at Virginia Tech and then was hammered Saturday by Georgia Tech.
 That’s the same Georgia Tech team that opened the season by losing to Northern Illinois.
 Carolina’s very good at beating up on bad teams — it dominated Georgia State and Virginia — which may mean Duke is in for a long day Saturday.

-Those Blue Devils are 3-1, including a surprising home win over Northwestern.
+The Blue Devils are 3-1, including a surprising home win over Northwestern.
 The loss?
 To Charlotte.
 Louisville is 3-1 and does have a decent win — over Central Florida at home — but made the mistake of playing an SEC team — Mississippi — and lost, 43-24.
 The ACC vs. the SEC in football right now is a little bit like the G League taking on the NBA.

 The ACC does have one win over the SEC: Boston College’s overtime win at home last weekend over Missouri.
 The Eagles are 4-0.
 Their other wins are over Colgate, Massachusetts and Temple.
 There’s one other unbeaten team: Wake Forest.
-The Demon Deacons may be the conference’s closest thing to a legitimate team, but with wins Norfolk State and three bowl subdivision teams with a combined record of 1-9 against other FBC foes, the jury’s still out.
+The Demon Deacons may be the conference’s closest thing to a legitimate team, but with wins over Norfolk State and three Football Bowl Subdivision teams with a combined record of 1-9 against other FBS foes, the jury’s still out.

 What happened to ACC football?
 Essentially nothing.
 Clemson has hidden the ACC’s mediocrity ever since Florida State began taking on water, but it couldn’t last forever.
 The conference has done absolutely everything possible to make itself into a respectable football conference and mostly has failed.

 When the late Gene Corrigan became commissioner in 1987, he told his staff that the conference had to shed its reputation as being “just” a basketball conference.
-Skeeter Francis, the league’s public relations chief almost since it had been invented, said, “Gene, being a basketball conference is our strength.
+Skeeter Francis, the league’s public relations chief almost since it had been invented, said: “Gene, being a basketball conference is our strength.
 We’ll always have moments in football, but basketball is what makes us who we are.”

-Corrigan made did make the ACC better by recruiting Florida State, which provided.the national recognition Corrigan was seeking.
+Corrigan made the ACC better by recruiting Florida State, which provided the national recognition Corrigan was seeking.
 But the rest of the league couldn’t compete with Bobby Bowden’s Seminoles.
-In their first 10 years in the conference, they 76-4, (1992-2001) two of the losses coming in 2001.
+In their first 10 years in the conference (1992-2001), they went 76-4, with two of the losses coming in 2001.

 During that stretch, I once wrote, “The ACC in football consists of Florida State, the seven dwarfs and Duke — which aspires to be a dwarf.”